 Before a teacher-evaluation program based on students' ratings can be adequately interpreted and effectively implemented, it is necessary to understand the factors that contribute to the students' evaluations of their professors.
 Perhaps "quality of teaching" is the overwhelming criteria used by most students.
 At least, it is the objective advocated by supporters of such programs.
 However, in a situation such as the one being considered, in which the judges have definite ego involvement in the object of their judgments, it would be extremely naive to believe that other (extraneous) factors do not affect the evaluations they make.
-The present investigation will attempt to specify, in a real classroom of their teachers.
+The present investigation will attempt to specify, in a real classroom situation, the effects of exam grades on the students' evaluations of their teachers.